GoogleChrome/devtools-docs/docs/timeline.md

 ![](timeline-images/forced_layout.png)

-If a record contains a [child record](#about_nested_events) that forced a layout, the parent record is marked with a slightly dimmed yellow icon.
+If a record contains a [child record](#about-nested-events) that forced a layout, the parent record is marked with a slightly dimmed yellow icon.
 Expand the parent record to locate the child record that caused the forced layout.

 <p class="note">See the [Forced Synchronous Layout
-demo](/chrome-developer-tools/docs/demos/too-much-layout) for a demonstration of detecting and fixing these kinds of performance issues.</p>
+demo](demos/too-much-layout) for a demonstration of detecting and fixing these kinds of performance issues.</p>